ULL-MII-SYTWS/ull-mii-sytws.github.io-source/tema1-introduccion/github-action-testing-gh-extensions.md

 title: Testing GitHub Cli Extensions with GitHub Actions
 ---

+Read the article [Using GitHub CLI in workflows](https://docs.github.com/en/actions/advanced-guides/using-github-cli-in-workflows).
+You can script with GitHub CLI in GitHub Actions workflows.

 GitHub CLI is preinstalled on all GitHub-hosted runners.
 For each step that uses GitHub CLI, you must set an environment variable called `GITHUB_TOKEN` to a token with the required scopes.

 You can execute any GitHub CLI command.